AndrewSC208/ng2-bootstrap-STARTER/README.md

 ^^^ above was last step ^^^

--build home feature module
+* build home feature module
--build kitchen sink reature module
+* build kitchen sink feature module
--build feature module for different layout example pages.
+* build feature module for different layout example pages
--setup basic router
+* setup basic router

 THIS WILL BE THE A GREAT START FOR MOST WEBSITES, BLOGS, AND BRANDING SITES WHEN AOT COMPILER IS ENABLED.